Application Defined Network

-Application Defined Network (ADN) is an enterprise data network that uses virtual networks and security components to provide a dedicated logical network for each application.
+An Application Defined Network (ADN) is a style of enterprise data network that uses virtual networks and security components to provide a logical network for applications.
 This allows customized security and network policies to be created to meet the requirements of that specific application.
-ADN technology allows for a simple physical architecture with fewer devices, less device configuration and integration.
-This reduces network administration and a lowers the tax on IT resources.
-ADN solutions simplify businesses' need to securely deploy multiple applications across the enterprise footprint and partner networks, regardless of where the application resides.
-ADN platforms provide policy-based, application-specific delivery to corporate data centers, cloud services and third-party networks securely and cost-effectively.
-Some ADN solutions integrate 3G/4G wireless backup services to enable a second internet connection automatically and instantly when connectivity is lost on the primary access connection.
-The ADN design provides an application-to-application (A2A) based model that evolves enterprise networks beyond the site-to-site (S2S) private model.
+ADN technology allows for simple physical architectures with fewer devices and less configuration and integration.
+Usage of ADNs help corporate data centers, cloud services, and third-party networks securely and cost-effectively.
+Some ADN solutions integrate 3G or 4G wireless backup services to enable a second internet connection when connectivity is lost on the primary access connection.
+The ADN design provides an application-to-application (A2A) based model instead of S2S (site-to-site) model.

 ADN fundamentals

-ADN solutions addresses the need to enable multiple different applications, such as guest Wi-Fi (Hotspot) while securing regulated applications such as payment on the same network.
-Traditionally, in site-to-site networks, having multiple applications introduces security policy conflicts.
+ADN solutions address the need to enable multiple different applications, such as guest Wi-Fi while securing regulated applications such as payment on the same network.
+Traditionally, in S2S networks, having multiple applications introduces security policy conflicts.
 Technologies, such as guest Wi-Fi, mobile payment and cloud services open the traditional private network to outside security threats and create complexity in security policies and network administration.
 ADNs can be customized with security features that address specific application needs.
-They can also be enhanced with performance and reliability features such as traffic management for application prioritization and fail-over for back-up connection services.
+They can also be enhanced with performance and reliability features such as traffic management for application prioritization and fail-over for backup connection services.

-Complexity breeds vulnerability.
-Application Defined Networks (ADNs) reduce complexity and the resulting costs of multiple device investment and management, configuration, integration, and problem isolation and resolution.
+For ADNs, complexity breeds vulnerability.
+They reduce complexity and the cost of multiple device investment, management, configuration, integration, problem isolation, and resolution.
 ADNs are typically enabled on a secure appliance at distributed enterprise locations.
-These locations integrate with a cloud network to connect applications to corporate data centers, cloud services, payment gateways and partner networks.
+These locations integrate with a cloud network to connect applications to corporate data centers, cloud services, payment gateways, and partner networks.
 ADNs eliminate the potential for route conflicts, security cascades across applications, and problem cascades caused by one application misbehaving and affecting other applications on the same network.